 I wanted a chocolate cake that would rise high enough to fill the cubic dessert containers prettily, and I wanted to glaze the servings with a dark chocolate ganache, to make them black and shiny.
-This recipe fit the bill perfectly, and was absolutely scrumptious : the cake part is fluffy and moist, and the ganache glaze — well, what can you expect of a ganache glaze but sheer sublimity?
+This recipe fit the bill perfectly, and was absolutely scrumptious : the cake part is fluffy and moist, and the ganache glaze — well, what can you expect from a ganache glaze but sheer sublimity?

 Incidently, this is what Camille chose to serve the jury members, to illustrate her point.
 Point well illustrated apparently, as the results just came out, and I am most proud and happy to annouce that she graduated, and with honors, no less.
 Toutes mes félicitations Camille!

-– 225 grams (1 cup plus 2 tablespoons) sugar
+- 180 grams (1 cup minus 2 tablespoons) unrefined cane sugar

-- 4 eggs
+- 4 large organic eggs

-– 225 grams (8 ounces, about 1 3/4 cups) flour
+- 220 grams (7 3/4 ounces, about 1 2/3 cups) flour

 - 2 teaspoons baking powder

-- 100 grams (3 1/2 ounces) dark chocolate
+- 100 grams (3 1/2 ounces) high-quality dark chocolate

 - 100 grams (1/3 cup plus 1 tablespoon) whipping cream

-Preheat the oven to 180°C (350°F).
-Grease and flour a 25-cm (10”) cake pan.
+- Preheat the oven to 175°C (350°F).
+Grease and flour a 25-cm (10-inch) cake pan.

-Pour the batter into the cake pan, and bake for 30 minutes, or until the top of the cake feels springy to the touch, and a knife inserted in the center comes out with just a few crumbs.
+- Pour the batter into the cake pan, and bake for 30 minutes, or until the top of the cake feels springy to the touch, and a knife inserted in the center comes out with just a few crumbs.
 Don’t bake it to death, otherwise it won’t be as moist inside.
 Let rest on the counter for a few minutes, then remove from the pan and transfer to a rack to cool completely.